ForNeVeR/eBomber/README.md

 ### ebomber module

-Main module is ebomber.
+Main program module.
 It processes data from clients and redirects it to games.
 At start it spawns json_socket_listener (and any other types of listeners, if any other of them will exist).
 At need it spawns game processes.

 ### json_socket_listener module